open-policy-agent/opa/site/tutorials/working-with-the-opa-repl/index.md

 ## Goals

-This example helps you get started with OPA's interactive shell or [REPL (read-eval-print loop)](https://en.wikipedia.org/wiki/Read–eval–print_loop)
+This tutorial helps you get started with OPA's interactive shell or [REPL (read-eval-print loop)](https://en.wikipedia.org/wiki/Read–eval–print_loop)

 To introduce the REPL, we will use dummy data and an example policy.
 In English, the policy can be stated as follows: